vic/dvm/README.md

 ## Current Status

 You probably don't want to use this, yet.
-Currently under development so a lot of features and supports are missing.
-(We currently only have list-all and install commands.)
 If you want to work on making dvm feature-complete, don't hesitate to open PR!
 We're not just looking for professional Reason developers either, beginners, documentarians, etc, are highly welcome!

 ## Hacking on the code